katelyn-allan/QueueBot/README.md

 If you do not have a database setup to use, create a file in this directory called `player_data.db`.
 In the `.env` file, under `DB_PATH`, put `./player_data.db`

 #### Using Docker
+_(Please note that running the application through docker requires the database file to be local to the docker environment at this time)._
 This application allows running through docker.
 Docker desktop can be installed [here](https://www.docker.com/products/docker-desktop/).

 To run using docker, navigate to the folder the code is installed in in your terminal and run `docker compose up`.